Imagine this: It's a perfect Saturday morning and you're walking in Brownsville’s Historic Downtown District.

 We now know that by leveraging our unique geographic location, our multi-cultural resources and our truly distinct historic legacy we can make up for our other limitations.
 We know that tourism, like any other industry, needs to be invested in and that, once built, it needs to be maintained and continuously improved on.

-I, for one, believe this will happen but we'll need your help.
-At this point in time all we need from you is an open mind, your patience and your persistent support.
-It reminds me of the guy that asks "How do you eat an elephant?" to which his friend replies "One bite at a time."
+We believe this will happen... all we need from you is an open mind, your patience and your persistent support.
+It reminds us of the guy that asks "How do you eat an elephant?" to which his friend replies "One bite at a time."